-Ans) Under supervision is nothing but giving directions to an employee in a coaching pattern when he is in need of some direction and close supervision.
-When people are in such situation, they fail because they did not get the proper guidance which they need and gets frustrated.
+Answer: Under supervision is nothing but giving directions to an employee in a coaching pattern when he is in need of some direction and close supervision.
+When people are in such a situation, they fail because they did not get the proper guidance which they need and get frustrated.

 Q #13) What will be the situation if a leader’s supervision and an employee’s working style gets matched?

-Ans) When the Leadership style and development level of the subordinate get matched, then there will be a win-win situation.
-Employee or subordinate should not feel that someone else’s loss is their win or that their win is someone else’s loss.
+Answer: When the Leadership style and development level of the subordinate get matched, then there will be a win-win situation.
+Employees or subordinates should not feel that someone else’s loss is their win or that their win is someone else’s loss.